adisingh-dev/JS-executionContext/temporal-dead-zone.md

 # how we can avoid TDZ and unexpected undefined errors? 🧐
 ✅ the idea is to shrink the TDZ window to 0.
 To achieve this put all the variable declarations and declarations at the top of the current scope. with this we ensure that code first encounters these variables before trying to access them

+# when do we get SyntaxError, ReferenceError and TypeError in JS?
+✅ ReferenceError: while trying to access variables in TDZ or before declaration ✅ SyntaxError: while trying to declare let variables again and missed initialization while declaring const variables ✅ TypeError: while reinitializing const variables